tqvarnst/q-app/README.md

 This will checkout this project into a container and build a JAR file and create a runnable container.
 The new-app command will also create a service and deployment configurations for us.

-## Build & Deploy a native image using S2I
+## Build and Deploy a native image using S2I

 To deploy this application as a native build using the Quarkus S2I image do the following